 Due to the wide range of practices, the possibilities for the transmission of sexually transmitted diseases in BDSM are particularly numerous.
 The problem: even in the BDSM scene, sexually transmitted diseases and infections are not a topic that is casually discussed at the regulars’ table.
 People often like to talk shop about all practices, but rarely provide enough information.

-Yet one in four adults in Germany already has or has had a sexually transmitted disease, as STIs and STDs are colloquially known.
+Yet one in four adults already has or has had a sexually transmitted disease, as STIs and STDs are colloquially known.
 That doesn’t just sound like a lot, it is.
 However, as many do not even know that they could have such a disease, the number of unreported cases is most likely even higher.

 What exactly are STDs and STIs?